Course Offerings

 The mission of Washington and Lee is to provide a liberal arts education that helps students develop their capacities to think freely, critically, and humanely and to act with honor, integrity, and civility.
 These capacities are known as virtues, positive traits of intellect and character that are believed to be conducive to living well.
 Virtue ethics is one of the oldest and most important approaches to moral theory.
 Plato famously asked whether virtue can be taught.
 Aristotle’s Ethics attempts to answer Plato by giving an account of how the traits that are necessary to human flourishing can be acquired.
 In this course, students will read classic and contemporary texts in virtue ethics, with the aim of evaluating W&L’s mission and the university’s efforts to fulfill it.
 What does it mean to think freely, critically, and humanely?
 What are the distinguishing characteristics of honor, integrity, and civility?
 Are these traits beneficial in every circumstance?
 Are there other virtues that the university should strive to cultivate in its students?
 How effectively do the culture, curriculum, and extra-curricular programs at Washington and Lee teach the virtues to which our mission commits us?
 Students will be encouraged to reflect upon their own educational goals, choices, and experiences in light of the philosophical works that they read.

-Seminar in Ethics and Value Theory: Ethics and Design
+Seminar in Ethics and Value Theory: Time, Life, and Death

 Honors Thesis